limkokhole/pylogtrace/README.md

 This is modified version of trace module of python3.

-Log alone itself provide little value, we need to know the log come from.
+Log alone itself provide little value, we need to know where the log come from.

 This script only print stack related to output(i.e. `.write`, `logging`, `print`, `cprint`) of program , instead of whole bunch of useless trace.